 NAME: David Jonathan Willey DOB: February 28, 1990, Northampton ROLE: All-rounder (left-arm seamer, left-handed bat) NICKNAME: Wildman DID YOU KNOW?: David’s wife Carolynne is a country singer and was a two-time X Factor contestant.

-One of England’s brightest limited overs talents, all-rounder David Willey opted to join Yorkshire from home county Northamptonshire ahead of 2016 in a bid to boost his Test credentials.
+One of England’s brightest limited overs talents, all-rounder David Willey opted to join Yorkshire from home county Northamptonshire ahead of 2016 in a bid to boost his Test credentials and chase more silverware.

-An experienced campaigner with the white ball, Willey has been a regular feature at domestic NatWest T20 Blast Finals Days with Northants and Yorkshire, the latter in his first season at Headingley.
+An experienced campaigner with the white ball, Willey has been a regular feature at domestic T20 Finals Days with Northants and Yorkshire, the latter in his first season at Headingley.

 He also played an integral part in England’s run to the World T20 final in India in March and April of 2016.

 Willey bats down the order for his country, but has turned heads regularly at the top of the T20 order in domestic cricket with his powerful striking.

 He also bowls with the new ball and at the death, with swing a major weapon of his, and he has already spoken of how Ryan Sidebottom has helped him as he bids to improve with the red ball.